Twitter CEO wins breathing room from Wall Street critics

-SAN FRANCISCO, Feb 5 (Reuters) - Twitter Inc’s forecast of re-accelerating user growth helped lift its stock on Thursday, but the goodwill will only temporarily take the heat off embattled Chief Executive Dick Costolo, analysts said.
+SAN FRANCISCO (Reuters) - Twitter Inc’s (TWTR.N) forecast of re-accelerating user growth helped lift its stock on Thursday, but the goodwill will only temporarily take the heat off embattled Chief Executive Dick Costolo, analysts said.

 The Internet company said on Thursday that recently launched products and partnerships have set the stage for it to expand its audience.